 Humor can be challenging

 Linda Anderson, author of Unintentional Humor believes that humor actually has developmental stages, and discusses how humor can be challenging for those with autism.

-Our family is quick with witty or sarcastic responses, so Natalie is surrounded by humor, although most often her response is “What do you mean?”
+Our family is quick with witty or sarcastic responses, sour daughter is surrounded by humor, although most often her response is “What do you mean?”
 She prefers slap-stick comedy, and she will hysterically laugh at the absurd.
 My mom makes up silly songs about anything and everything – and not only will she listen intently, there’s no one who can make her laugh harder.

 Here are some ways to help develop humor:

 - Buy an age appropriate joke book.
 Knock-knock jokes are great, because they follow the same pattern and use the learned response of “Who’s there?”